marklindsey11/hashgraph/getting-started/go/transfer-hbar.md

 ## Step 1.
 Create a transfer transaction

 You should already have a new account ID from the account you created in the "[Create an account](create-an-account.md)" section.
 You will transfer 1,000 tinybars from your testnet account to the new account.
 The sender account's private key is required to sign the transaction.
-The sender account is your testnet account so the client is already set-up to sign with yout testnet account's private key to authorize the transfer.
+The sender account is your testnet account so the client is already set-up to sign with your testnet account's private key to authorize the transfer.

 ```java
 //Print the balance of tinybars